equinor/az-static-web-app-docs-template/README.md

 |   pyproject.toml                          - (Optional) Project config used by the [Poetry package manager](https://python-poetry.org/).
 |   poetry.lock                             - (Optional) Package description used by the package manager.
 ```

-## Deploy to Azure

-This repo contains code for deploying the static web app to Azure using Pulumi:

-1. Install Pulumi
-2. Create a access token in Github with the accesses `repo, workflow, write:packages`
-3. Set the access token with `pulumi config set --secret github-access-token GITHUB_TOKEN
-4. Navigate to `deploy` folder, run `poetry install` and then `poetry run pulumi up` to deploy
-5. The website should now be hosted and available online!